cmadland/otl/teach/2014-10-24-facilitation.md

 published: true
 post_date: 2014-10-24 13:14:00
 ---
 Read chapter 3 of T<em>eaching in Blended Learning Environments</em>[note]Vaughan, N., Cleveland-Innes, M., &amp; Garrison, D. (2013). <em>Teaching in blended learning environments: Creating and sustaining communities of inquiry.</em> Athabasca: AU Press.
-Retrieved from <a href="http://www.aupress.ca/index.php/books/120229" target="_blank" rel="noopener noreferrer">http://www.aupress.ca/index.php/books/120229</a>[/note].
+Retrieved from <a href="http://www.aupress.ca/index.php/books/120229"  rel="noopener noreferrer">http://www.aupress.ca/index.php/books/120229</a>[/note].

 Facilitating a learning experience is at the very heart of building a community of inquiry.
 It is not enough to simply copy and paste lecture notes, or even to capture a lecture on video, and upload the results into a learning management system.
 Teachers are vital to the development of communities of inquiry.